 In addition to HIV/AIDS, long-term heroin users are at risk for contracted other communicable diseases such as hepatitis B and C. Hepatitis B is a liver infection which is caused by a virus (HBV) and is spread through the use of infected needles as well as sexual contact with an infected person.
 Symptoms of Hepatitis B include abdominal pain, dark urine, extreme fatigue, nausea and vomiting.

 In our article on the short-term effects of heroin use, nausea and vomiting were considered hallmark symptoms.
-However, these particular symptoms are also considered long term effects of heroin use.
+However, these particular symptoms are also considered long-term effects of heroin use.
 For some users, they can experience prolonged periods of nausea and vomiting which is known as Cyclical Vomiting Syndrome.
 This condition is characterized by prolonged periods of nausea, vomiting, abdominal pain, and headaches.
-Cyclical Vomiting Syndrome is most commonly seen in those who are heavy marijuana users, but it also seen in those who are chronic heroin users.
+Cyclical Vomiting Syndrome is most commonly seen in those who are heavy marijuana users, but it is also seen in those who are chronic heroin users.

 Constipation is another hallmark symptom of heroin use that potentially can have dangerous effects on the body.
 For those long-term heroin users, untreated constipation can evolve into a condition known as Narcotic Bowel Syndrome.
 The obvious symptoms associated with this condition include abdominal bloating or distention.
 Distention of the abdomen occurs when excess air or fluid accumulates causing the abdomen to expand outward, beyond the normal girth of the stomach.
 With Narcotic Bowel Syndrome, the intensity of the pain and discomfort grows worse as the effects of heroin diminish.

 Another one of the dangerous long-term effects of heroin is liver damage.
 Most commonly, liver damage in heroin users is due to contracting highly communicable and damaging viruses such as Hepatitis C or one of the other contractible diseases.
 Another cause of liver damage is the additives that dealers “cut” into the drug in order to increase volume and profits.
 Many of these additives clog the liver, and over time the organ cannot filter out toxins and other impurities.
 One additive that is especially dangerous is acetaminophen (aspirin).
-Excessive amount of acetaminophen can cause liver damage, failure and even liver cancer.
+An excessive amount of acetaminophen can cause liver damage, liver failure, and even liver cancer.

 Perhaps one of the scariest long-term effects of heroin is hypoxia.
-This condition occurs when parts of the body don’t receive enough oxygen—and especially the brain.
+This condition occurs when parts of the body don’t receive enough oxygen, especially to the brain.
 There are two main ways that most people experience hypoxia.
 The most common way is through a heroin overdose where the user experiences complete respiratory arrest.
 The second way hypoxia can occur is through chronic use where the user can experience chronic labored or shallow breathing.
 Other symptoms of hypoxia can include the following: